luarvic/click2approve/README.md

 ![Download shared files](/doc/images/download-shared-files.png)

 Sign in again, check that the number of downloads has been incremented for the files that we just have downloaded.
-Sing out.
+Sign out.

 ![Sign out](/doc/images/sign-out.png)